 For more information on the Mississippi State Board of Massage Therapy Rules and Regulation please go to: Rules and Regulations

+Industry Job Projection Data

+A summary of occupational data is available from the Mississippi Department of Employment Security.

-MDES Labor Market InformationMCCB AssessmentDual Enrollment
+MDES Labor Market Information

+Articulation

+Check with the local community college CTE administration for articulation agreements.

+Industry Credentials, Certifications, and Professional Licensure

+See the “Industry Credentials, Certifications, and Professional Licensure”

+MCCB Assessment

+Dual Enrollment

+See the “Procedures Manual for Dual Enrollment and Accelerated Programs”

+Dual Enrollment

 Program Description

-The Massage Therapy program is offered as a one-year certificate program or a two-year Associates of Applied Science program designed to prepare students for careers as professional massage therapists.
+The Massage Therapy program is offered as a one-year certificate program or a two-year Associates of Applied Science program designed to prepare students for careers as professional licensed massage therapists.
 The curriculum prepares students to develop knowledge and skills for practicing massage therapy.
 Core courses emphasize massage therapy principles, ethics, business application, pathology, anatomy and physiology, technique modalities, and kinesiology.
 Students completing this program should be able to find jobs in employment settings such as spas, clinics, fitness centers, wellness centers, corporations, sports organizations, doctors’ offices, and private practices.

 This program is set up to prepare the student to take the Massage and Bodywork Licensing Examination in order to be a Licensed Massage Therapist within the state of Mississippi.
 Passing a Mississippi State Board of Massage Therapy (MSBMT) approved exam is a requirement for a Massage Therapy license.
 This program will also prepare students who wish to practice outside of the state of Mississippi.
 In addition to preparing for the exam, students will also be expected to: